-Tobacco Control, Cancer Prevention, Urban Health, Global health, Chronic Diseases & Determinants, Center of Excellence on Health Disparities, PUHR
+Tobacco Control, Cancer Prevention, Urban Health, Global Health, Chronic Diseases & Determinants

 Dean of the School of Public Health

 The founding Dean of the School of Public Health at Georgia State University, Professor Eriksen has led the university’s public health program since 2002.
 He received his training at the Johns Hopkins University School of Hygiene and Public Health and has had a long and distinguished career in public health.
-Dr. Eriksen has been employed in a variety of settings, including academia (University of Pennsylvania, University of Texas), the private sector (Pacific Telephone), state government (Maryland Department of Health and Mental Hygiene), Federal government (CDC), and international organizations (WHO).
-Dr. Eriksen has published dozens of peer-reviewed articles and is co-author of The Tobacco Atlas, published by WHO.
+Dr. Eriksen has been employed in a variety of settings, including academia (University of Pennsylvania, University of Texas), the private sector (Pacific Telephone), state government (Maryland Department of Health and Mental Hygiene), federal government (CDC), and international organizations (WHO).
+Dr. Eriksen has published more than 100 peer-reviewed articles and is co-author of all five editions of The Tobacco Atlas.

-Dean Eriksen is the lead researcher on a $19 million grant, the largest in Georgia State history, to establish one of 14 Tobacco Centers of Regulatory Science (TCORS) funded by the National Institutes of Health and the Food and Drug Administration.
-Georgia State, with its partners, the University of Illinois at Chicago and RTI International, will focus on a particularly important and often overlooked aspect of regulatory science, the understanding of human decision-making around the use of tobacco.
-The Georgia State TCORS will conduct three research projects to examine human economic behavior, consumer reaction to tobacco marketing and individual perception of risk of using novel tobacco products.
+Dr. Eriksen is the lead researcher on a $19 million grant, the largest in Georgia State history, to establish one of 14 Tobacco Centers of Regulatory Science (TCORS) funded by the National Institutes of Health and the Food and Drug Administration.
+Georgia State, with its partners, the University of Illinois at Chicago and RTI International, focus on a particularly important and often overlooked aspect of regulatory science—the understanding of human decision-making around the use of tobacco.
+The Georgia State TCORS examines human economic behavior, consumer reaction to tobacco marketing and individual perception of risk of using novel tobacco products.